nunit/docs/docs/articles/nunit/extending-nunit/Custom-Asserts.md

 # Custom Asserts

 > [!WARNING]
 > This is a draft.
-The contents are out of date.
+The contents may be out of date.

 Experienced developers using NUnit generally end up with a library of custom setup, teardown, test and support methods.
 Custom Asserts provide one way to